Adgonzalez2018/SudokuSolver/README.md

 # SudokuSolver
-Solves Sudoku Puzzles, and uses a backtracking algorithm.
+Solves Sudoku Puzzles, using a backtracking algorithm.
 Original Solver to change the sudoku puzzle you had to go into the code, now you can change it when you run it.

 # Dependencies
 None